MHJahanbakhsh/notes/github.md

 __SSH = secure shell,it is a communication protocal just like http,https,ftp,... and it's encrypted.used mostly in terminal/command line__

 ## Remote:
-ok so basically if we want to push our local code to githib,first we have to create a github Repo and then define that repo as a "remote" for git in our machine: ``` git remote```
+ok so basically if we want to push our local code to github,there are two ways:
+* create empty repo in github and define that repo in our local machine as a "remote"
+   * if we have an already created local repo and worked on it, this is optimal solution
+* or create empty repo in github and clone that to our machine.by cloning remoting process is already done behind the scene.
+   * if we are starting fresh , this could be little bit easier

+__wait wth is remote?__

+### first way: